-A lot has been written about the benefits to individuals and small businesses under the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-But what about a business that does not qualify as a small business with 500 to 10,000 employees?
+A lot has been written about the benefits to individuals and small businesses under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, especially the forgivable Paycheck Protection Program (PPP) loans.
+But what about a business with 500 to 15,000 employees that does not qualify as a small business?

-There are two tranches available under the Main Street Business Lending Program which have been designated as the Main Street New Loan Facility (MSNLF) and the Main Street Expanded Loan Facility (MSELF).
-The Department of the Treasury, using funds appropriated by the CARES Act, in a single common Special Purpose Vehicle (SPV) intended to facilitate lending to small and medium-sized businesses by eligible lenders for a combined size of $600 billion, of which the SPV will participate in 95 percent of either the new loan or the extended upsized tranche.
-The lenders will retain the remaining 5 percent.
+The Department of the Treasury, using $75 billion appropriated through the CARES Act, invested in a single common Special Purpose Vehicle (SPV).
+The SPV will facilitate lending to small and medium-sized businesses by eligible lenders by purchasing up to $600 billion of participations in eligible loans.
+The SPV will participate in 95% of either the new loan or the extended upsized tranche; the lenders will retain the remaining 5%.

-Eligible borrowers are businesses with up to 10,000 employees or up to $2.5 billion in 2019 annual revenues.
+Eligible borrowers are businesses with up to 15,000 employees or up to $5 billion in 2019 annual revenues.
 There is no minimum as to the number of employees, and it is important to note that it is an “or” condition.
-(For example, a potential borrower may have more than 10,000 employees and revenues under the $2.5 billion and qualify, or vice versa.)
+(For example, a potential borrower may have more than 15,000 employees but revenues under $5 billion and qualify, or vice versa.)
 An eligible borrower must be a business created or organized in the United States with significant operations in and a majority of its employees based in the United States.

-A new eligible loan is defined as an unsecured loan made by an eligible lender that was originated on or after April 8, 2020.
-Whereas an expanded loan is a term loan made by an eligible lender that was originated before April 8, 2020, provided the upsized tranche of the loan has the appropriate features as described below.
+A new eligible loan is defined as an unsecured loan made by an eligible lender that was originated on or after April 24, 2020.
+An expanded loan is a term loan made by an eligible lender that was originated before April 24, 2020, and must have a remaining maturity of at least 18 months.

-Whether you borrow under the MSNLF or the MSELF program, the new loan or extended loan tranche, respectively, will have a four-year maturity, with amortization of principal and interest deferred for one year, at the Secured Overnight Financing Rate (SOFR) plus 2.5 percent to 4 percent.
-The current SOFR rate is 0.1 percent.
-There are no prepayment penalties.
+Regardless of the program you borrow under, the new loan or extended loan tranche, respectively, will have a five-year maturity, with principal payments deferred for two years and interest payments deferred for one year, at the adjustable rate of LIBOR (1 or 3 month) + 300 basis points There are no prepayment penalties.

 The borrower must make certain attestations surrounding limitations on using proceeds to repay, refinance, or cancel pre-existing loans or lines of credit.
 The borrower must attest that it requires financing due to the exigent circumstances presented by the COVID-19 pandemic, and use of the proceeds to make reasonable efforts to maintain its payroll and retain its employees during the term of the loan.
 In addition, the borrower must attest to follow compensation, stock repurchase and capital distribution restrictions as defined in the applicable section of the CARES Act.